JONSASSE/432-2018/slides/class20/README.md

 ## Key Materials

 - The [slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class20) are posted.
-- The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class20) will appear when available.
+- The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class20) are posted, as well.

 Today's class will address building regression models for count outcomes, in particular zero-inflated and hurdle models.
 We may also get to tobit models.
 See [Chapter 18 of the Course Notes](https://thomaselove.github.io/432-notes/modeling-a-count-outcome-in-ohio-smart.html#where-to-read-this-chapter-1) for more on regression for count outcomes.